opendcs/opendcs/docs/source/start-routingspec.rst

 +-------------------------+------------------------------------------------+

-The **Data Source** will populate with a drop down menu consisting of the source or sources added in step 3.
+The **Data Source** will populate with a drop down menu consisting of the sources previously added in the 'Sources' tab.
 The **Destination** will populate with  some options including but not limited to the database, file and pipe.
 To set up a routing spec to go into the database, select the applicable database.
 The **Date/Time** format is only applicable for sources that are not static.
 For example, sources of type lrgs or abstract web will require a look back time window to be defined.
 The longer the look back the longer the routing spec will take to run, because there will presumably be more data.
 It is good practice to take into consideration how frequently the source is updated, the resolution of the data, how frequently you are planning to run the routing spec, and how many platforms the routing spec will include.
 The **Platform Selection** is where the user will need to either specify a platform or network list.
 Recall that a network list is a group of platforms.

 .. image:: ./media/start/routingspec/im-28-rs-source.JPG
    :alt: new list window